-Mike began his career at Rush, Hannula, Harkins & Kyler PLLC, as a summer intern after his first year of law school in 2000.
-After graduating from Seattle University School of Law in 2002, Mike joined the firm as an Associate Attorney.
-He became a Partner with the firm in 2009.
+Mike began his career at Rush, Hannula, Harkins & Kyler, PLLC, as a summer intern after his first year of law school in 2000.
+After graduating from Seattle University School of Law in 2002, Mike joined the firm as an Associate Attorney and he became a Partner with the firm in 2009.

 Mike is a tenacious trial lawyer who puts every ounce of effort and enthusiasm possible into his work.
 His approach to each client’s case is thorough, exhausting all possible angles to a problem.
 His legal research on everything, from procedural issues to substantive law, is a trusted tool in the office.
 Mike has a unique understanding of the dynamics and strategies involved in preparing personal injury and wrongful death cases for trial in such a way that defendants often settle.

-While representing victims of personal injury and wrongful death, Mike has jumped into his work with both feet, handling a wide variety of cases including truck, boat, vehicle and motorcycle accident litigation, construction site injuries, premises liability and medical malpractice.
+While representing victims of personal injury and wrongful death, Mike jumps into his work with both feet, handling a wide variety of cases including truck, boat, vehicle and motorcycle accident litigation, construction site injuries, premises liability, medical malpractice and nursing home litigation.

 Mike has a particular interest in representing the most cherished and particularly vulnerable clients in our community, those injured or killed due to nursing home negligence.
 He is a frequent speaker at legal education seminars on nursing home litigation and he authored a chapter in the Nursing Home Litigation Deskbook produced by the Washington State Association for Justice.
 Mike was the Chair of the Nursing Home Litigation Section for the Washington State Association for Justice for 2009-2010.

 Outside of the office Mike is an avid outdoorsman and enjoys outdoor activities whether it’s a beautiful summer afternoon or a brisk and rainy winter day.
 His hobbies including hiking, fishing and cooking.